raedyping/PersonalWebsite2019/content/home/experience.md

   date_end = "2017-06-01"
   description = """

+.
   * Carried a 4-3 load of 200-level and 300-level courses for undergraduates: Developmental Psychology, Cognitive Psychology, Lab in Developmental Psychology, Behavioral Research Methods, and Statistics for Psychology Majors
-  * Planned and executed actual psych research with my students, live in kindergarten classes and virtually through mTurk
+  * Designed and executed actual psych research with my students, virtually through mTurk and live in kindergarten classrooms
-  * Taught undergraduates how to use R for exploratory data analysis, modelling data and creating plots
+  * Taught undergraduates how to use R for exploring, plotting, and modelling data

   """